doctrine/orm/docs/en/cookbook/dql-custom-walkers.rst

         }
     }

-Then you may get raw SQL with:
+Then you may get the raw SQL with this output walker:

 .. code-block:: php